 Taking a Y-DNA test for this project simply involves scraping the inside of the cheek to collect old skin cells with DNA material in them.
 It is NOT a medical procedure and there is nothing scary about the test or the results.
 FTDNA's test kit is described here and the instructions are here.

 Taking a Y-chromosome DNA test for genealogical purposes will not provide any health-related or medical information, nor is it related to forensic testing, nor can anyone can steal your genetic identity by learning the DNA results found in this project.
 While there are no special privacy concerns involved in genetic testing for genealogical purposes using the commonly-tested DNA markers, Family Tree DNA and the Mugford Surname DNA Project have a strict policy for ensuring the privacy and anonymity of all project participants.
 Some people prefer this.
-Please see the FTDNA Privacy and Confidentiality Statement.
+Please see the FTDNA Privacy Statement.

 If You Have Questions